Tuesday, November 14, 2017

 14. Dragon Attack

 The jammiest and loosest Queen cut could very well be The Game's high-point "Dragon Attack".
 Credited to Brian May, the song came together from a late night/early morning, fucking about session, (whilst "probably very drunk" says Brian), and the finished product has a number of breakdowns in a row.
-These include a bass solo, guitar solo, and even a percussion solo, all of which are somewhat played alone over Roger's tight, funky groove.
+These include a bass solo, a guitar solo, and even a percussion solo, all of which are often played alone over Roger's tight, funky groove.
 The vocals likewise have an improvised feel and are basically rhyming gibberish, which makes the song even more lighthearted and fun.

 13. Nevermore